ArturMinnullin/arturminnullin.github.io/_drafts/from-the-RoR-world-to-the-kingdom-of-node.js.markdown

 ---
 layout: post
-title: From the RoR world to the kingdom of node.js.
+title: From the RoR world to the kingdom of express.js.
 Part 1.
 ---
-Building API-applications with Ruby on Rails is everyday work for me (bad start).
-Usual instruments that I am using are:
+I’ve been writing API-applications with Ruby on Rails for years and it satisfies me a lot.
+Usual instruments that provides the desired usability are:

 1. [Rails::API](https://github.com/rails-api/rails-api) is a bit more lightweight and faster Rails
 2. PostgreSQL as a relational database
 3. [Active Model Serializers](https://github.com/rails-api/active_model_serializers) for configuration the response's appearance.

-It fits great for my current purposes.
-However, in this article i will show how to get rid of rails and obtain rails-like `node.js` API instead.
+This scope is a good fit for me.
+However, in these few-post series, I’ll look at the basics of obtaining rails-like `node.js` API instead.
 Probably you have a question: why?
 Because of several reasons.

-Firstly, we’ve seen a greater rise of microservices' popularity.
+Firstly, last year I’ve seen a greater rise of microservices popularity.
 Separating the large monolithic applications into microservices allows us to use not only rails applications.
-Moreover, in some cases we have to avoid the such heavyweight framework as rails.
-Also it is always beneficial to learn something new.
+Moreover, in some cases it would be better to avoid the such heavyweight framework as rails.
+Plus, when you write a Node.js application, you're writing and learning Javascript.
+And the lifelong practice of learning is what makes us humans and our lives worthwhile.
-So I decided to make a try and "translate" the familiar stack of technologies using JavaScript.
-I want to stress that I don't have a lot of experience with `node.js` so this article should not be considered as perfect example.
+So I decided to make a try and "translate" the familiar stack of technologies with Javascript.
+I want to stress that I don't have a lot of experience with `node.js` so this article should not be considered as a perfect example.

 In this part I describe how to setup project that based on features of [express.js](http://expressjs.com/).
 As a first step I am going to create the simple CRUD logic for models that I gave the name `article`.